Brain Health Pillar 1 - Sleep

 Why Sleep Matters for Brain Health

-Sleep: The Brain's Best Friend
+Sleep: The Brain's Best Friend!

 Research has consistently shown that sleep plays a vital role in our cognitive functions.
 During sleep, the brain processes information, consolidates memories, and rejuvenates itself.
 Good sleep contributes to improved focus, problem-solving skills, and emotional well-being.
 Without adequate sleep, cognitive functions can suffer, impairing your ability to think clearly and make decisions.